princeyadav0136/DevTinder-UI/README.md

 - Login and see if your data is coming proprerly in the store
 - Navbar should update as soon as user is logged in
 - Refactor our code to add a constants folder + create a component folder
+- You should not be able to access other routes without login
+- If token is not present redirect user to login page
+-

 - Body
  - Navbar